 Is it possible to find any more information on how the highest qualification 'a_hiqual_dv' variable is derived please?
 I know that it is based on highest academic (a_qfhigh) and vocational (a_qfvoc1-96) qualifications, but would like to know more about the rules used for ordering qualifications (in particular, vocational qualifications).
 I have had a look at the National Qualifications Framework but would need further information to use this classification (i.e. rather than just whether an individual has a GNVQ (a_qfvoc8), one would need to know whether it is at the foundation, intermediate or advanced level - which does not seem to be indicated in the variable available in the data).
 I was just wondering whether you have more information available to you for this coding, or what rules you use?
 Or perhaps I am overlooking something?
 It would be very helpful to know.

-Updated by Gundi Knies about 10 years ago
+Updated by Gundi Knies over 10 years ago

 the short answer is that we cannot differentiate between different levels of achievement within vocational or educational qualifications.